-On Sunday evening, October 11, while listening in on my radio I tuned in a station of what I would say was 740 kilocycles.
+On Sunday evening, October 11, while listening in on my radio I tuned in a stawhat I would say was 740 kilocycles.
 It was not clear to any perfection and I found difficulty in distinguishing the call letters which seemed to be XER.
 I did, however, hear the announcer say that it was "The Sunshine Station between the Nations."
+In your October issue of Radio Nations."
 In your October issue of Radio Digest, XER is listed as 650 kilocycles and its location as Mexico City.
 Thanking you in advance for your trouble in securing for me this information and pledging my vote for Radio Digest every time.-J. L. Mc-Carthy, 211 Park Street, St. Peterboro, Ont., Canada.